NBA Referee Salary 2026: How Much Do They Make?

 On average, the referee salaries across different leagues in the country are perpetually within the same range.
 The range of NBA referees’ salaries is somewhat more compared to referees in other major sports leagues such as MLB and NHL umpires.

-On the flip side, it is less in comparison to NFL referees.
+On the flip side, it is less in comparison to the top reported pay levels for NFL referees.

-Here are the general salary ranges of the different major sport leagues:
+Here are the general reported salary ranges of the different major sport leagues:

 • NBA Referee – $150,000 to $550,000